CORPORATE GOVERNANCE

 A Board Charter governs the workings of the Board of Directors with its performance monitored by the Nominations and Remuneration Committee.
 The Board is responsible for adopting a corporate strategy, major plans of action, policies, as well as monitoring operational performance.
 This includes identifying risks that could impact on the company’s sustainability and monitoring risk management and internal controls, compliance management, corporate governance, business plans, key performance indicators (including non-financial criteria), and annual budgets.

 The Board is also responsible for managing stakeholder relationships.
-All directors carry full fiduciaryresponsibility and owe a duty of care and skill to the company.
+All directors carry full fiduciary responsibility and owe a duty of care and skill to the company.

-The Board meets at least three times per year, with additional meetings convened as and/or when required, with a number of the directors attending the meetings held in 2022 virtually.
+The Board meets at least three times per year, with additional meetings convened as and/or when required, with a number of the directors attending the meetings held in 2023 virtually.

 Board Audit and Risk Committee

-The Board Audit and Risk Committee is established as a sub-committee of the Board of Directors and acts in accordance with an approved mandate and terms of reference.
+The Board Audit and Risk Committee (BARC) is established as a sub-committee of the Board of Directors and acts in accordance with an approved mandate and terms of reference.
 It also assists the Board in fulfilling its oversight responsibilities that relate to:

 • The safeguarding of assets